 Dr. Peter Krajcsi has extensive experience in biotechnology.
 He received his PhD in biochemistry from University of Szeged and later a Doctor of Sciences degree in biological sciences from the Hungarian Academy of Sciences.
 In his academic career he has focused on three major topics (i) steroid receptors (ii) molecular biology of adenoviruses and (iii) apoptosis.
 For the past 13 years he has been working in R&D management positions for small and medium size enterprises in drug research and gene therapy in Hungary as well as in the United States.
 Since 2002 he is the Chief Scientific Officer of Solvo Biotechnology.
 At Solvo the focus is on membrane transporters and utilization of membrane transporter technology in drug discovery and development as well as in development of diagnostics tools for cancer and inflammatory diseases.

-Principal Scientist, Pharmaceuticals, Merck, West Point, PA
+Principal Scientist, Safety Assessment, Merck, West Point, PA

 Yutai Li obtained her BS in 1986 from Liaoning University, China and Ph.D. in 1995 from North Carolina State University.
 She worked at DuPont, Schering Plough, and University of North Carolina at Chapel Hill before she joined the proteomics and metabolomics group in Merck & Co. in 2004.
 She currently works on toxicity biomarker discovery using LC-MS based metabolomics approach.
 Also, she has been working on drug induced liver injury due to transporter inhibition using rodent models.